 • The PARASOL microsatellite and POLDER-P are operating nominally in 2011.
 On Dec.
 18, 2010, PARASOL completed its 6th year on orbit.
 CNES is considering an extension of the PARASOL mission to cover also the year 2012.
 8)

-• The PARASOL spacecraft is operating “nominally” in 2010 - however, the mission is not anymore part of the A-train due to a fuel shortage to execute required maneuvers.
-PARASOL will continue to pursue its mission in observing clouds and aerosols.
+• The PARASOL spacecraft is operating “nominally” in 2010 - however, the mission is not a part of the A-train due to a fuel shortage to execute required manoeuvres.
+PARASOL will continue to pursue its mission of observing clouds and aerosols.

 • PARASOL was moved to a lower orbit (3.9 km below the orbit of the A-train) at 12:48 UT on December 2, 2009.
-The maneuver was performed by the CNES flight operations teams.
-The microsatellite PARASOL had joined the A-train constellation in early February 2005.
+The manoeuvre was performed by the CNES flight operations teams.
+The microsatellite PARASOL joined the A-train constellation in early February 2005.
 9)

 - In September 2009, PARASOL was already preparing to lower its orbit because of depleted propellant resources.
-The plan was to execute an orbit lowering maneuver on December 2, 2009.
-Because of minimal availability of propellant, the collision avoidance maneuver had to be kept as small as possible.
+The plan was to execute an orbit-lowering manoeuvre on December 2, 2009.
+Because of the minimal availability of propellant, the collision avoidance manoeuvre had to be kept as small as possible.

-- The A-train “control box” is a defined a portion of space within which all satellites of the “train” operate.
-The CNES objective was to ensure that PARASOL would be placed at the extreme rear end of that control box during the upcoming and lowering maneuver, in order to be as far away as possible from other spacecrafts in case of contingency.
+- The A-train “control box” is a defined portion of space within which all satellites of the “train” operate.
+The CNES objective was to ensure that PARASOL would be placed at the extreme rear end of that control box during the upcoming lowering manoeuvre, in order to be as far away as possible from other spacecraft in case of contingency.

 - Also, during the A-train period, PARASOL’s Star Tracker (STR) field of view was pointing to the moon during a part of its orbit.
 Since the STR can not make any measurements when it sees the moon and the STR is the main instrument used to verify the satellite orientation, the standard procedure is to have PARASOL rely on only the gyro measurements.
-This gyro mode is used only for a few minutes on each rotation, but has an impact on the timing of the maneuver.
-For this case, it was not possible to do that maneuver exactly on an orbital position opposite to the point of the close approach.
-If the objective of the maneuver was to increase the radial separation between PARASOL and the secondary object (which was the case for the -100 m maneuver), then the timing issue made the maneuver less efficient.
+This gyro mode is used only for a few minutes on each rotation but has an impact on the timing of the manoeuvre.
+In this case, it was not possible to do that manoeuvre exactly on an orbital position opposite to the point of the close approach.
+If the objective of the manoeuvre was to increase the radial separation between PARASOL and the secondary object (which was the case for the -100 m manoeuvre), then the timing issue made the manoeuvre less efficient.

-- Payload operations had to be suspended prior to any maneuver, as a rotating wheel inside the payload could change the satellite orientation before the thrusts and degrade the maneuver performance (Ref.
+- Payload operations had to be suspended prior to any manoeuvre, as a rotating wheel inside the payload could change the satellite orientation before the thrusts and degrade the manoeuvre performance (Ref.
 11).

 • On Dec.
 18, 2008, PARASOL was 4 years in orbit.